 - ‘mandatory’ injunctions, including orders to deliver up infringing goods.

-The Copyright Act 1994 also contains criminal offences for the infringement of copyright works for commercial gain.
+If your successful civil enforcement actions do not lead to the infringement ceasing, the Copyright Act 1994 contains criminal offences for the infringement of copyright works for commercial gain.
 A person convicted for such activity may be imprisoned for up to five years or fined up to NZ$150,000.
-The New Zealand Police are able to investigate and prosecute copyright pirates.

 If you consider that your copyright work is at risk of being unlawfully copied on goods imported into New Zealand, you can lodge an IP rights notice with the New Zealand Customs Service (Customs).
 You or your agent may give notice in writing to Customs requesting the detention of suspected infringing goods while the goods are subject to their control (the format of the notice is provided in the Schedule of the Copyright (Border Protection) Regulations 1994).
 Note that Customs’ detention authority doesn’t apply to goods imported by a person for their private and domestic use.

-If you have a dispute with your licence agency or have a file sharing infringement, go to the Tribunals Unit within the Ministry of Justice to have your dispute heard by the Copyright Tribunal.
+If you have a dispute with your licence agency or have a file sharing infringement, you can contact the Tribunals Unit within the Ministry of Justice to have your dispute heard by the Copyright Tribunal.
 There is a three-notice process for copyright owners to take enforcement action against people who infringe copyright via file sharing.
-Refer to our file sharing infringement guide for a simplified overview of the process.
+Please refer to our file sharing infringement guide for a simplified overview of the process.

 Administrative agencies within New Zealand